dmitry-ivanov/laravel-testing-tools/README.md

 $this->seeInArtisanOutput('Hello');
 ```

-Also, path to text file can be provided:
+You can pass the path to the text file:

 ```php
 $this->seeInArtisanOutput('needle.txt');